mikeshng/argo-workflow-multicluster/README.md

 - The remote/managed clusters need to have Argo Workflow installed.
 See the [Argo Workflow OCM Addon repo](https://github.com/mikeshng/argoworkflow-addon#get-started), if you wish to have an auto Argo Workflow installation setup for all your existing and to be managed clusters.
 Alternatively, see [Argo Workflow installation page](https://argoproj.github.io/argo-workflows/quick-start/#install-argo-workflows) to manually install Argo Workflow to your remote/managed cluster.
+- Optional: To enhance the Workflow status feedback from the managed cluster to hub cluster, install the [Argo Workflow Status OCM Addon](https://github.com/mikeshng/argoworkflow-status-addon).
+By default, only a limited amount of status information is sync back.
+With the Argo Workflow Status Addon installed, the entire status is sync back to the dormant Workflow on the hub cluster.

 ## Getting Started
 1. Setup an OCM Hub cluster and registered at least one OCM Managed cluster.